mohae/feedlot/README.md

     RANCHER_BUILD_FILE       // location of the file defining Rancher build templates RANCHER_BUILD_LIST_FILE  // location of the file defining sets of Rancher build templates

 ### `conf/`
 The `conf/` subdirectory holds the default configuration for Rancher builds, `default.toml`, and information about supported distros, `supported.toml`.

 #### `supported.toml`
 The `supported.toml` file defines the supported operating systems, referred to as distros or distributions, and their settings, including any distro specific overrides.
 Because Rancher does distro specific processing, like ISO information look-up, Packer templates can be generated for supported distributions only and only for releases that that distribution currently supports.

-Each supported distro has a `defaults` section, which defines the default `architecture`, `image`, and `release` for the distro.
+Each supported distro has a `defaults` section, which defines the default `arch`, `image`, and `release` for the distro.
 These defaults define the target ISO to use unless the defaults are overridden by either flags or configuration.

 __Supported Distros:__

     * CentOS
     * Debian
     * Ubuntu

 #### `default.toml`
 The `default.toml` holds all the default settings for Rancher build templates.
 A few settings that only apply at the distro level, like `base_url`, are not set here.
 Unless a Rancher build template explicitly defines a setting, the values within the `default.toml` will be applied to all templates.
 Ideally, Rancher build templates should only specify overrides to default settings and new settings, esp.
 Packer sections.

 The defaults are also used when Rancher templates are generated with a build template being specified:

 TODO complete this example

 ### `conf.d/`
 The `conf.d/` subdirectory holds the configuration files for Rancher build templates and lists of builds.
 These files are the ones that will be most commonly modified.

 #### `build.toml`
 The `build.toml` contains named Rancher build templates.
 A build template is a named specification for a Packer template and contains the settings and Packer sections that will apply to it.
-When a Packer template is succesfully generated, the resulting `json` file, along with all resources. other than isos and certain files, will be copied to the output directory.
+When a Packer template is succesfully generated, the resulting `json` file, along with all resources, other than isos and certain files, will be copied to the output directory.
 If a directory already exists in the target location and Rancher is set to archive prior builds, a compressed tarball will be created out of it, otherwise, the existing directory will be removed.
 In either case, a new directory will be created and the artifacts of the Packer template will be placed within.

 ## Rancher build templates
 Rancher build templates, along with the underlying default and supported distro defaults, define what the resulting Packer template will consist of.
 Each build template `builder`, `provisioner`, and `post-processor` section correspond to the Packer components in the same category.
 In addition to these, Rancher templates also have some template settings and will have component type sections.

 ### Rancher build template settings
 Rancher build template settings provide information that Rancher uses to help it create the build template's Packer template.
 These settings usually only exist when there is a need to override the default setting.
 Setting Rancher build template settings at the per build level also makes certain things more explicit.

 `description`: corresponds to the Packer template _description_ setting.
 `name`: corresponds to the Packer template _name_ setting, by default, the build template name is used.
 `out_dir`: the directory to which the Packer template is written to and its resources copied to.
 `src_dir`: the directory which contains the source and resource files the build template references.
 `include_component_string`: a boolean as a string.
 Any value that Go's `strconv.ParseBool()` supports is allowed.
 Any unsupported character results in this setting being evaluated to false.
 Please check the _notes_ section for more info.
 `min_packer_version`: corresponds to the Packer template *min_packer_version* setting.

 ### Packer component type sections
 Each Packer section also has a `_type`, e.g. builders have a `builder_type`.
 This is a list of types that apply to the template being built.
 Each type must have a corresponding section defined.
 Only sections with a matching entry in the `_type` section will be processed by Rancher.
 These sections exist because the merged template may have more types defined than you want processed for a particular Packer template; by specifying the Packer section types that the build template will use the other definitions will be ignored.

-The `provisioner_type` and `post-processor_type` sections are optional as their respective sections are optional in Packe.
+The `provisioner_type` and `post-processor_type` sections are optional as their respective sections are optional in Packer.

 ### Rancher variable replacement
 Rancher supports a limited number of variables in the toml configuration files.
 These are mostly used to allow for the path of files and names of things to be built based on other information within the configuration, e.g :distro is replaced by the name of the distro for which the Packer template is being built.

 Since Packer uses Go's template engine, Rancher variables are prefixed with a colon, `:`, to avoid collision with Go template conventions, `{{}}`.
 Using a `:` in non-variable values may lead to unexpected results, as such don't use it unless you are prefixing a variable.
 A different delimiter can be specified in the Rancher configuration file by modifying the `param_delim_start` setting.
 By using a different delimiter for Rancher, your build templates can still contain Packer variables.

 Current Rancher variable replacement is dumb, it will look for the variables that it can replace and do so.
 A setting string may have contain multiple variables, in which case it replaces them as encountered, with the exception of `src_dir` and `out_dir`, which are resolved before any other directory path variables.
 This is because most path settings will start with either `src_dir` or `out_dir`.